Normalization of Deviation: Can One Bad Apple Spoil the Whole Bunch?

 What is Normalization of Deviation (or Deviance)?
 In an interview, Diane Vaughan, Sociology Professor from Ohio State University, said:

-Social normalization of deviance means that people within the organization become so much accustomed to a deviant behaviour that they don’t consider it as deviant, despite the fact that they far exceed their own rules for the elementary safety.
+Social normalization of deviance means that people within the organization become so much accustomed to a deviant behavior that they don’t consider it as deviant, despite the fact that they far exceed their own rules for the elementary safety.

 Normalization of Deviation Story